Tim Cook celebrates 35 years of Macintosh with a tweet

 The Macintosh was launched a year after Apple's previous attempt to bring a graphical user interface to the market -- the $10,000 LISA, which flopped.
 Though the $2,495 Mac wasn't cheap, it proved to be affordable enough for a host of early adopters eager to give the mouse-driven UI a try.

-The specs look incredibly primitive today: a Motorola 68000 CPU running at 8HMz, with just 128K of RAM.
-The 9-inch black-and-white monitor featured a 512×342 pixel resolution, and the built-in 3.5-inch floppy drive supported disks that topped out at 400K of storage -- or roughly the size of one tweet.
+The specs look primitive today: A Motorola 68000 CPU running at 8HMz with just 128K of RAM.
+The 9-inch black-and-white monitor featured a 512×342-pixel resolution, and the built-in 3.5-inch floppy drive supported disks that topped out at 400K of storage -- or roughly the size of one tweet.

 Read: The story of how the Apple Macintosh came to be